rohbotics/pifi/README.md

 # pifi
-Wifi tools for Robots with Raspberry Pis
+Wifi provisioning tools for robots with Raspberry Pis.

 Pifi uses network manager to do the heavy lifting under the hood.